RISD-Code-Lab/spring2020/README.md

 # Schedule

+## Code Lab Session 6: Variable Fonts and JavaScript
+This week will be a quick workshop on using variable fonts with JavaScript, making your fonts interactive!
+We’ll also reserve the second half of the class to general questions / technical Q&A.

 ## Code Lab Session 5: Ready, set, loop with Drawbot
 Based off of the concepts introduced two weeks ago in Session 3, we’ll have a hands-on workshop using Python 3 and [Drawbot](https://jquery.com/).